Want to build the future of retail? Let's get started.

 d) Within RDX the Surface Dial will now be able to change the color of the Studio screen and NEC Displays

-Step 8: Install SurfaceAgent on the Surface Book / Surface Pro
+Step 8: Install SurfaceAgent on the Surface Devices

-Once the media player is running and LogMeIn is installed on the Surface device, you will need to install our SurfaceAgent (content trigger) software from the USB flash drive that you set up in Step 1.
-Please follow these steps on the Surface Book / Surface Pro:
+Once LogMeIn is installed on the Surface device, you will need to also install our SurfaceAgent (content trigger) software from the USB flash drive that you set up in Step 1.
+Please follow these steps on each Surface Pro / Surface Book (you should still be logged in as RetailAdmin):

 b) Restart the Surface device.
-It will automatically sign in again as the default user.
+It will automatically sign in again as the default user (i.e. Gilbert Beaulieu in France).

 - Signage IP: 172.16.16.10